percona/portal-doc/docs/checks.md

 ## List of checks

-Percona Platform hosts all Advisor checks available for MySQL, MongoDB and PostgreSQL databases connected to PMM.
-Check the full list of checks and their availability to **anonymous**, **registered** and **paid** PMM instances in the tables below.
+Percona Platform hosts all Advisor checks for MySQL, MongoDB, and PostgreSQL databases connected to PMM.
+Check the complete list of checks and their availability for **anonymous**, **registered**, and **paid** PMM instances in the tables below.

 ### MySQL checks